groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/modify/jpeg.en.md

     # feature loop
     - title: "Update Existing Signatures"
       content: "When a signature needs adjustments, whether in appearance, position, or content, our API makes the process smooth and hassle-free, letting you fine-tune any signature quickly."

+    # feature loop
+    - title: "Remove Unwanted Signatures"
+      content: "Whether you need to remove an outdated signature or clean up your document, GroupDocs.Signature for Node.js via Java offers full control over signature deletion, ensuring your files remain up-to-date and accurate."

   code_samples:
     # code sample loop